Canonical decompositions for Poincar\'e duality pairs: Preliminaries

 Next we recall the theory of algebraic regular neighbourhoods.
 In \cite{SS2}, we defined an algebraic regular neighbourhood (Definition 6.1) and a reduced algebraic regular neighbourhood (Definition 6.18) of a family of almost invariant subsets of a finitely generated group $G$.
+See also Definition 9.1 in \cite{GSS}.
 We discuss the difference between these objects immediately after Definition \ref{defnofisolated} below.
 Each is a bipartite graph of groups structure $\Gamma$ for $G$ with certain properties.
 The basic property of $\Gamma$ is that the $V_{0}$--vertices enclose the given almost invariant sets.
-See chapters 4 and 5 of \cite{SS2} for the definition and basic properties of enclosing.
+See chapters 4 and 5 of \cite{SS2}, or section 3 of \cite{GSS}, for the definition and basic properties of enclosing.
 Algebraic regular neighbourhoods need not exist, but we showed that when they exist they are unique up to isomorphism of bipartite graphs of groups.
 We also showed that if one has a finite family of almost invariant sets each over a finitely generated subgroup of $G$, then it always has an algebraic regular neighbourhood and a reduced algebraic regular neighbourhood.
-The main results of \cite{SS2} were existence results for infinite families in several special cases.
+The main results of \cite{SS2} were existence results for algebraic regular neighbourhoods of infinite families in several special cases.
 In this paper, we will use the existence results for reduced algebraic regular neighbourhoods.

 Before stating these existence results, we briefly discuss how the topological and algebraic situations are related.
 Groups which are virtually polycyclic ($VPC$) play an important role in this paper.
 The Hirsch length of such a group will simply be called the length for brevity.
+A group which is $VPC$ of length $n$ will be called $VPCn$.
+We will often need to refer to a group which is $VPC$ of length at most $n$.
+Such a group will be called $VPC(\leq n)$.
+We will also use the notation $VPC(<n)$ in a similar way.
 Almost invariant sets which do not cross other almost invariant sets play a special role.
 We will need the following definition from \cite{SS2}.

 \begin{definition} Let $G$ be a one-ended finitely generated group and let $X$ be a nontrivial almost invariant subset over a subgroup $H$ of $G$.